CesiumGS/cesium-unity/Documentation~/developer-setup.md

 * CMake v3.18 or later (the latest version is recommended)
 * [.NET SDK v6.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 * If you're using Visual Studio, you need Visual Studio 2022.
+* No matter what compiler you're using, it needs to have solid support for C++20.
 * Unity 2021.3+ (the latest version of the Unity 2021.3 LTS release is recommended)
 * On Windows, support for long file paths must be enabled, or you are likely to see build errors.
 See [Maximum Path Length Limitation](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later).
 * For best JPEG-decoding performance, you must have [nasm](https://www.nasm.us/) installed so that CMake can find it.
 Everything will work fine without it, just slower.